AntonyChurch/TimeLogger/README.md

 # TimeLogger
 Erlang console based time logger.

+##Notes
+timelogger_otp1.erl is my first solo gen_server module.
+I'm going to be steadily improving it.

 ##To Use
 This software is written with rebar so all compilation and running can be done the standard way.
 1. Call timelogger:start().
 Storing the return value, it is the Table Id used throughout the application.